Shantang3/ACE-CPT-Notes/Personal Notes/0Chr8: Cardio Training.md

 ## Assessments

-Through cardio assessment, heart rate should be monitored continuously; RPEs should be takin once every minute.
+Through cardio assessment, heart rate should be monitored continuously; RPEs should be taken once every minute.
+It is important to determine if an individual is experiencing cardiovascular drift.

 ![IMG_1041](https://github.com/Shantang3/ACE-CPT-Notes/assets/25567822/285dd50c-f990-45a1-a240-33fddc8358b4)